 several area directives,

-such as [@cms.area name="main"/]
+such as [@cms.area name="main"/].

 An area definition within the page template definition lists which

 components it can contain.
-In the home.yaml
+In the home.yaml template definition, note

-the three templates listed under the main/availableComponents
+the three templates listed under the main/availableComponents item.

-When an editor adds a component in main
+When an editor adds a component in main area, these templates are

 available in the Add component dialog.